stab3l-admin/stab3l-docs/content/docs/governance.md

 STAB3L is governed by its community through a decentralized governance system powered by the rSTB token.
 This guide explains how to participate in governance decisions and help shape the future of the platform.

+{% hint style="info" %}
+The rSTB token is the governance token of the STAB3L ecosystem, separate from the sSTB utility token.
+{% endhint %}

+{% hint style="warning" %}
+**Important**: CU tokens are NOT tradable assets.
+They are temporary tokens that are burned immediately when exchanged for sSTB.
+This burning mechanism is crucial for maintaining the peg and ensuring that each sSTB is backed by real compute resources.
+{% endhint %}

 ## Overview

 Governance decisions are made through on-chain voting using the rSTB token.
 Holding rSTB tokens grants you voting power proportional to your holdings.